 When you summarize your episode into podcast show notes, you also create easy-to-share content that can be used in other places.
 Your main points, quotes, data, and visuals are ready-to-go social media posts.
 You can use your summary on forums and when you promote on your email list.
 That’s double the value from the same work!

-If you use timestamps in show notes (more on this in a moment), your listeners gain the ability to skip around your podcast like they could an article.
+If you use timestamps in show notes, your listeners gain the ability to skip around your podcast like they could an article.
 They can jump right to the parts that interest them.

 Now that you understand why you should create podcast show notes, let’s go over what you should include on the page.
 This is not an exhaustive list.
 Feel free to include anything else you think will maximize the page’s value and delight the reader.